Bug #10537

 .
 This should not be the case - an object being weakly referenced should not itself hold a reference to the WeakRef (or any associated data) pointing at it.

-Updated by javawizard (Alex Boyd) almost 10 years ago
+Updated by javawizard (Alex Boyd) about 10 years ago

 Data point: tacking a printf